pr0me/binaryninja-api/docs/dev/workflows.md

 Eligibility determines whether an Activity should execute, based on certain conditions or predicates.
 Key eligibility properties:

-- `runOnce`: A boolean indicating whether the activity should run only once, including across multiple sessions.
+- `runOnce`: A boolean indicating whether the activity executes only once across all file/analysis sessions.
+Once the activity runs, its state is saved persistently, and it will not run again unless explicitly reset.
+This is useful for activities that only need to be performed once, such as initial setup tasks.
-- `runOncePerSession`: A boolean indicating whether the activity should run only once per session.
+- `runOncePerSession`: A boolean indicating whether the activity executes only once within the current session.
+Its state is not saved persistently, meaning it resets when a new session begins.
+This is useful for tasks that should run once per analysis session, such as initialization steps specific to a particular execution context.
 - `predicates`: An array of objects defining the condition that must be met for the activity to be eligible to run.
-	- `auto`: An object that automatically generates a control setting and predicate.
-It includes the following properties:
+	- `auto`: An object that automatically generates a boolean control setting and predicate.
+It includes one optional field:
-		- `default`: The default value for the auto-generated setting.
+		- `default`: The default boolean value for the auto-generated setting.
 If not provided, the default is `true`.
 	- `type` (required): A string indicating the type of predicate.
 Valid values:
 		- `"setting"`: Evaluates the value of specific setting.
 		- `"viewType"`: Evaluates the type of BinaryView.